Cinnamon/kotaemon/README.md

 #### For Windows users

-ssh-secret is currently not available for Windows, thus the easiest way is to use it in WSL (please use the latest version of WSL2).
+git-secret is currently not available for Windows, thus the easiest way is to use it in WSL (please use the latest version of WSL2).
 From there you have 2 options:

 1. Using the gpg of WSL.